Dunedan/django-lockdown/README.txt

 ===============

-A simple Django reusable application for locking down an entire site (or particular views) with a preview password.
+A simple Django reusable application for locking down an entire site (or particular views), with customizable preview authorization (defaults to single password).

 Installation
 ============